BogdanSvirsky/Task_2/README.md

 # Task_2

-Repo for second task of "Industrial programming on C++" course
+Repository for second task of "Industrial programming on C++" course